lequant40/portfolio_allocation_js/README.md

 ## Documentation

-A complete documentation, including code examples, can be found ([on the GitHub Pages of the repository](https://lequant40.github.io/portfolio_allocation_js/))
+A complete documentation, including code examples, can be found [on the GitHub Pages associated to this repository](https://lequant40.github.io/portfolio_allocation_js/).